-Overusing transitions.
 SLAM CUT TO… DISSOLVE TO… CUT TO… you shouldn’t be writing any of these words.
 It was traditional, in the past, to write “CUT TO” right before every new slugline, but today’s industry always favors deletion of anything unnecessary.
 Since we’re switching to a new slugline, it’s obvious we’re cutting.

-Putting action in parentheticals.
 Action only goes on action lines.
 Seems obvious, yes, but worth mentioning.

-Unfilmable things.
 There are some things that are simply unfilmable, and those things do not belong in your screenplay.
 It makes sense, right?
 If it won’t be seen on screen, then logic dictates it won’t be on your screenplay.
 An example of an unfilmable thing is: “Character turns the corner, wondering where in his life he’d gone wrong.”
 Unless there’s a voiceover telling us what he’s thinking, the best you can get is a character with a face indicating he’s deep in thought (or, perhaps, constipated).
 This is a phenomenon that usually happens at specific point in scripts: when a character is first being introduced (“We see CHARACTER, a tall man with a hardened face, who spent all of his childhood being shuffled from foster home to foster home”) or when a character is thinking/realizing something.
 Keep an eye out; for new screenwriters who formerly wrote prose, this can be an easy mistake to make.

 This rule is debated when the topic of introducing new major characters emerges.
 Some screenwriters favor writing unfilmable personality traits.
 “He has an optimistic view of the world,” “she has many secrets locked behind her eyes,” etc. Other writers say if these traits are really so important, then they should be shown through the actions of the characters.
 Your choice.

-Underusing sluglines.
 Whenever the time or location changes, you’ll need a new scene heading.

-Inconsistent character names.
 If you must introduce a character with one name, and then re-name him or her later on, be sure to be clear and only do it once.
 And once the name changes, keep the new name.
 Don’t go back and forth.

 As a screenwriter, you’re only the writer.
-That means DO NOT:
+That means do not:

 Overuse parentheticals.
 You’re not an actor/director.

-Be over descriptive of your characters.
+Overdescribe your characters.
 You’re not the casting director.

 Include music cues.
 You’re not the sound editor.